Feyerabend/ABC80/cas/README.md

 moving target, where jacks and hardware connections might change over time.*[^serv]

-__*At this moment when writing, I do not have yet tested this.
-But from what I understand by reading and viewing similar experiments, this should be able to work.
-I'll return later to review and explain more when I have the physical experience.*__

 #### Specification ABC820

 ![Kassettminne specifikation](../assets/images/kassett-spec.png)

-Notably from the specification above in Swedish may be a 700 baud rate for recording and playing data to/from cassette.
+Notably from the specification above in Swedish may be a *700 baud* rate for recording and playing data to/from cassette.

 ### Old hardware